wazo-platform/wazo-doc/source/contributors/provisioning/managing_plugins.rst

   Before uploading a plugin in the testing provd repository, make sure to git pull the xivo-provd-plugins git repository.

-To upload the modified plugin in the testing repo on `provd.xivo.io`, you can execute the following command::
+To upload the modified plugin in the testing repo on `provd.wazo.community`, you can execute the following command::

    $ make upload